-Normally, a template specifies a set of base or default values or matching symbols for each and every field defined in the appropriate type or signature definition.
 In cases where small changes are needed to specify a new template, it is possible to specify a modified template.
 A modified template specifies modifications to particular fields of the original template, either directly or indirectly.
 As well as creating explicitly named modified templates, TTCN-3 allows the definition of in-line modified templates.

 Syntactical Structure